 There are increased hand wash and hand sanitiser facilities on the farm and all visitors MUST take advantage of these and regularly wash or sanitise their hands, especially if they have been in contact with animals or touched items such as gates, walls, etc that other guests may have touched.

 Dyfed Shires have also increased signage to assist visitors with social distancing protocols, hand washing protocols and additional measures to ensure their farm visit is as enjoyable as possible.

 Dyfed Shires are also operating a one way indoor pedestrian system to all farm visitors.
 Therefore, all visitors entering the farm on arrival or re-entering the farm café to order food or visit the gift shop will adhere to the one way system to comply with social distancing guidelines.

-Our toilets are open and are subject to regular inspection and cleaning.
+Our toilets will be open and are subject to regular inspection and cleaning.
 We ask visitors to only use the toilets when absolutely necessary and to avail themselves of handwashing facilities when doing so.

 Attractions & Rides

 We are however offering our popular land train tour of the animal paddocks and are complying with social distancing guidelines through appropriate use of control measures, such as protective screens to separate our carriages.

 Our popular horse and carriage ride is also available but only one single family group will be allowed on the carriage at any one time to ensure social distancing between family bubbles.

 Our indoor soft play area will not be available in 2021 and indoor play areas such as our carousel and skittle alley will only be opened, once Welsh Government guidelines allow.
-In view of this, farm admission for children has been reduced for this season.
-Our outdoor children’s climbing frame play areas however have been open for use as Welsh Government guidance allowed for its re-opening from Monday 20th July.
+In view of this, farm admission for children has been frozen at 2019 levels.
+Our outdoor children’s play areas will also be open for use as per Welsh Government guidance.